bazel-contrib/rules_nodejs/docs/Built-ins.md

 #### `always_hide_bazel_files`
 (*Boolean*): Always hide Bazel build files such as `BUILD` and BUILD.bazel` by prefixing them with `_`.

+This is only needed in Bazel 2.0 or earlier.
+We recommend upgrading to a later version to avoid the problem this works around.

 Defaults to False, in which case Bazel files are _not_ hidden when `symlink_node_modules` is True.
 In this case, the rule will report an error when there are Bazel files detected